VK180/Collaborative-Whiteboard-with-Real-time-drawing/README.md

 # Collaborative Real-time Whiteboard

 A full-stack web application that provides a real-time, multi-user collaborative whiteboard experience.
 Users can create public or private rooms, draw together, and communicate via chat.
-The application is built with the MERN stack (MongoDB, Express, React, Node.js) and utilizes WebSockets for instantaneous communication.
+The application is built with MongoDB, React, fabric.js ,Node.js and utilizes WebSockets for instantaneous communication.

 ##  Features